Key details

 Overview

-Our Graduate Certificate of Epidemiology offers an introduction to core concepts and skills in epidemiology, statistical research methods and quantitative analysis of health data aimed at prevention, protection and promotion of health in the community.
+The Graduate Certificate of Epidemiology offers an introduction to core concepts and skills in epidemiology, statistical research methods and quantitative analysis of health data aimed at prevention, protection and promotion of health in the community.

-This course uniquely provides the opportunity to learn from acclaimed Menzies School of Health Research researchers and experts in the field.
+You will learn from acclaimed Menzies School of Health Research researchers and experts in the field.
 Career opportunities for graduates include epidemiological roles in health or clinical research.

 On completion, you can articulate to the Graduate Diploma and Masters of Public Health, or the Graduate Diploma and Master of Health Research.